2bt/fakesid/docs/tutorial.md

 In **SONG** view

 explain song view:

 + big table
 + each row represents a small section of the song (usually 4 measures)
++ the yellow row the the part of the song that is currently playing.
 + 6 columns
   + hexadecimal row number
   + tempo/swing
   + 4 channels

++ play around with fast forward/backward
+  + jump to next/previous row
++ loop mode loops the current row.

++ press stop.
++ use row buttons in first column

 + buttons below the table for deleting/adding rows
   + there can be between 1 and 255 rows in a song.

-+ fast forward/backward, loop mode

 ## 3. Jamming